CertifiedCoders/youtube-search-python/README.md

 Contributors are listed in no particular order.
 We appreciate all contributions, reports, and feedback.

----
+##

 ## 📝 Recent Updates

-**Version 1.6.10** includes:
+**Version 1.7.0** includes:

-- Renamed async module from `__future__` to `aio` for cleaner imports
+- Renamed async module from `__future__` to `aio` for cleaner, clearer, and more intuitive async imports
+- Robust YouTube URL cleaning and video ID extraction supporting watch, shorts, live, youtu.be, and playlist formats
+- Centralized utility formatters for view counts, durations, publish time, and channel metadata with consistent outputs
+- Major refactors in video data retrieval to reduce duplication and unify sync/async logic for better performance
-- ANDROID client as default for better compatibility
+- Improved client architecture with ANDROID as the default and stronger MWEB fallback handling
-- Enhanced thumbnail handling and optimization
-- Improved error handling and stream URL fetching
+- Enhanced stream URL fetching with duplicate format prevention and improved compatibility with YouTube API changes
-- Updated client versions and URL cleaning

-For full changelog, see the [repository commits](https://github.com/CertifiedCoders/youtube-search-python/commits/dev).

----
+- Cleaner project structure and documentation with consolidated examples and updated installation/upgrade guidance

+##

 ## 📄 License